 The Group is committed to optimise consumer packaging, make efficient use of resources and reduce environmental impact without compromising product quality and safety.
-All beverages factories worldwide are now zero waste to landfill and all wastes are disposed through authorized vendors who recycle or repurpose them to avoid landfill.
+All beverages factories worldwide are now Zero Waste to landfill and all wastes are disposed through authorized vendors who recycle or repurpose them to avoid landfill.
 The Group, through its wholly owned subsidiary Tata Consumer Products GB Limited is a member of the UK Plastics Pact which is a collaborative initiative between UK businesses across the plastics value chain, the UK government and NGOs to create a circular economy in plastics.
-In the UK, the new Tetley tins, containing 80 biodegradable tea bags, were made available in 10 Tesco stores as part of a trial to introduce the 'Loop Zero Waste' system into supermarkets and convenience stores.
-We are transitioning to biodegradeable teabags and we have committed to having 100% of our packaging to be reusable, recyclable or compostable by 2025 as part of UK Plastics Pact.
+Our overarching commitment is to have 100% of packaging reusable, recyclable or compostable by 2025.
+To date we have been successfully trialling new plant based teabags with over 1 billion released into the UK market to date.
+Full commercial scale up and roll out will start in 2023 which will see 9 billion teabags converted in total which results in 270 tonnes of plastics being removed from the waste stream.
+Our Tetley out-of-home envelope range has also been transitioned to have 100% recyclable packaging and plastic free teabags and our on-the-go cups can now be recycled at coffee shops nationally.